Sustaining Constructive Behaviors Over Time

-Engaging the person in a high quality, mutually satisfying relationship by:
+- 1.Engaging the person in a high-quality, supportive relationship by:

-Expressing appreciation of the person’s main concern, even if they disagree with you.
+- Expressing appreciation of the person’s main concern, even if they disagree with you.
 Acknowledge their efforts to change and willingness to engage in discussion.

-Choosing a role that you feel is appropriate for the situation: cheerleader, coach, teacher, monitor, disciplinarian, friend, confessor, etc.
+- Choosing a role that you feel is appropriate for the situation: cheerleader, coach, teacher, monitor, disciplinarian, friend, confessor, etc.

-Evoking “change talk” in which patients express their Desires, Abilities, Reasons, Needs, and Commitment to change (DARN-C).
+3. Planning and evoking “change talk” in which patients express their Desires, Abilities, Reasons, Needs, and Commitment to change (DARN-C).
 This can be done by:

-“On a Scale from 1 to 10, how likely are you to change X?”
+- “On a Scale from 1 to 10, how likely are you to change X?”
 Then ask, “Why not a lower number?”
 This will get them to express motivations for change.

-Ask-tell-ask can also play a role here.
+- Ask-tell-ask can also play a role here.
 Ask the person what they understand about the risks of their behavior.
 Tell the patient how that relates to what you know.
 Then ask how this new information might apply to their situation.

-Planning next steps that are Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).
+4. Pursuing and executing next steps that are Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).
 Remember, this person has the autonomy to execute the plan.
 All your efforts to this point to reinforce that should enable them to feel motivated to execute it!